barryyip0625/UnusedAssetsDetector/README.md

 ## Notes
 - Use the delete function with caution, as deleted assets cannot be recovered.
+- The demo assets are using Unity's built-in render pipeline

 ## Contribution
 Contributions to improve this tool are welcome.
 Please participate by submitting pull requests or reporting issues.